What are tire wear patterns?

 Tire wear patterns could be regular or irregular.
 When a tire wears evenly, the wear is said to be regular.
 However, when the tire wears unevenly, the wear pattern is said to be irregular.

 Even, or regular tire wear patterns are normal and should be expected.
 On the other hand, uneven or irregular tire wear patterns can be caused by different factors and can be detected through regular inspection.
+You can also track the treadwear indicator bars, as mentioned in the Mastercraft Stratus A/S review since most tires have these gauges between the treads.
+If you see the tread wearing off rapidly, perhaps it’s time to check for irregular wear and such patterns.

 Types of irregular tire wear patterns